Việt Nam becomes Australia’s fastest-growing inbound market

 The government is supporting Australian businesses to embrace the enormous opportunities right on its doorstep, according to the press release.

-"Boosting tourism between our nations was a key topic of discussions when I visited Việt Nam last year for our annual Economic Partnership Meeting, and again earlier this month when Việt Nam’s Deputy Prime Minister Bùi Thanh Sơn and Minister of Planning and Investment Nguyễn Chí Dũng visited Australia.
+"Boosting tourism between our nations was a key topic of discussion when I visited Việt Nam last year for our annual Economic Partnership Meeting, and again earlier this month when Vietnam’s Deputy Prime Minister Bùi Thanh Sơn and Minister of Planning and Investment Nguyễn Chí Dũng visited Australia.